learn-co-curriculum/fewpjs-asynchrony-with-xhr/README.md

 ```

 The callback, the function that's the second argument to `addEventListener()`,
-takes a single argument an instance of the `load` `Event` object .
+takes a single argument: an instance of a `load` `Event` object .
 We can
 `console.log` it if we want to inspect it more.
 When the `load` event fires,
 the original XHR instance, `my_data_fetcher`, will have the server's response
 stored in its `.response` attribute.
 When we `console.log()` the `.response`